burrellp/assignment1/bio.md

 programming courses on Coursera that were in Python and made it through about half of the Codecademy course on Python.
 That was pretty much the extent of it before CS 161.

+It's hard to pick a favorite assignment from CS 161 and 162.
+162 involved building several simple fantasy/text-adventure type games and that's not really my thing.
+I did enjoy working with a class hierarchy on those types of assigments though, especially on the final project when we had the freedom to design our own from scratch.
+I have grown to enjoy OOD/OOP.